paul-cayet/setar-trees/README.md

 Learnings
-- R is horrible to work with, just why?
+- R is frustrating to work with:
     - Lists are 1-indexed
     - `Array[:, -1]` means all columns except the first one ???
     - `XtX = list(); XtX.left = matrix(0,p,p)` is possible, like... why not?